14 Common Problems with Outdated Websites

 Check out your Google Search Console, Bing Webmaster Tools, or Yandex Webmaster Tools for deep insights into your website’s overall health.
 Take a look at Google Analytics to view key website performance metrics.

-Find out if there are any 404 errors, crawl errors, or any other errors that decrease your website’s performance.
-Also, look into how often your website appears in search results, along with click-through rates.
+Find out if there are any 404, crawl, or other errors that decrease your website’s performance.
+Also, look into how often your website appears in search results and click-through rates.

 If these checks indicate your website is not performing well, it may be time for a new or updated website.